 Organizations that cross multiple NASA centers and don't deal with anything physical are more likely to be supportive of remote work.

 Be aware that, even if a position is remote friendly, there will likely be a need for you to come to a NASA center at the beginning of the role for finger printing and other activities.
-Many positions require you to be onsite several times a year or within driving distance.
-Sometimes companies won’t like to hire someone brand new hundreds miles away, but they’re okay with existing employees being that far away.
+Many positions require you to be onsite several times a year or at least within driving distance.
 Remote can mean different things.
-It is very much a “it depends” situation.
+Sometimes companies won't like to hire someone brand new hundreds miles away, but they're okay with existing employees being that far away.
+It is very much a "it depends" situation.